 1. Some background: the inner and outer circles

 I might be guilty of grossly over-generalizing here, but I feel that the Chinese are still very close to the village community system, where anyone from a different town cannot be trusted.

-They care a lot about their family, their close friends, and some of their colleagues or customers; however, they don’t care about what happens to people who are outside their circle.
-When I say “they don’t care” it is more like they do not want to get involved with anyone outside their circle regardless of the trouble or danger those outsiders could be in, they would rather turn the other way and walk past instead of helping.
+They care greatly about their family, close friends, and some of their colleagues or customers; however, they don’t care about what happens to people who are outside their circle.
+When I say “they don’t care” it is more like they do not want to get involved with anyone outside their circle.
+Regardless of the trouble or danger those outsiders could be in, they would rather turn the other way and walk past instead of helping.

 What does it mean for the foreign buyer?

 Should you try to make friends with suppliers’ salespeople and managers?

 It can help but this is a fine line.